 Butter

 Please do not be tempted to substitute the butter for margarine in the buttercream part of the recipe.
 The butter texture is essential to this bit but do make sure the butter is softened before starting the mixing.
-(There is a vegan option however which I talk about below)
+(There is a vegan option however which I talk about below).

 Sugar

-I have swapped between using granulated and caster sugar in this recipe my whole life.
+I have swapped between using granulated (regular) and caster (superfine) sugar in this recipe my whole life.
 I do generally keep caster sugar for baking and granulated for in my tea but you can really use either/or.

 Jam